 - International students are also required to submit an official TOEFL score report

-Apply online through the University of Massachusetts Amherst Graduate School.
+Apply online through the UMass Amherst Graduate School.